 - Notes To The Editor: If there’s supplemental information that you want a news organization to be aware of, or additional information that your sanctuary could provide (such as interview opportunities, additional photos or video that could be provided, or additional supporting data), this space is good for that!

 What To Consider When Crafting

 - Always Proofread: Spelling and grammar mistakes should never make their way into your press release.
-Make sure to go over all content with a fine-toothed comb!
+Make sure to go over all content with a fine-toothed a fleshy crest on the head of the domestic chicken and other domesticated birds!
 If you aren’t already familiar with it, consider researching the Associated Press Stylebook as following AP style will increase the chances of news organizations picking up your story.

 - Ensure Accuracy: You must be very careful to make all content as accurate and truthful as possible.
 Being deemed intentionally untruthful would be highly damaging to your organization.
 In press releases, it’s better to include less information than questionable information!

 - Limit Hyperbole: Avoid using any hyperbolic language such as “amazing”, “incredible”, “Earth-shattering”, or any other drama-heightening words in the body of your press release, unless they happen to be in relevant quotes from individuals.
 Your story’s excitement or importance should be able to speak for itself without using flashy words, and overuse of hyperbole will generally be deemed questionable or unprofessional.